ducktapeai/ducktape/README.md

 # DuckTape 🦆

+Time possible the most important commodity.
+At DuckTape we recognise that.
+So we figured why dont we combine how we interact with time and mix it with a touch of AI.
+Effectively you "TimeAI"
+Our goal is ambitious, to interact naturally (-clicking in Calendars) and get to a place where suggestions happen.
+Your time, your way, with what AI thinks can help your day run smoothly.
+Work towards a common goal you might have.

-A unified CLI for Apple Calendar, Reminders, and Notes with natural language support.
+We have started this journey off as unified CLI (soon to be App) for Apple Calendar, Reminders, and Notes with natural language support.

+So why wait, give it some TimeAI 🦆

 ## Description